rocky-linux/documentation/docs/books/lxd_server/04-firewall.md

 # Chapter 4: Firewall Setup

+Throughout this chapter you will need to be root or able to `sudo` to become root.

 As with any server, you need to make sure that it is secured from the outside world and on your LAN.
 While our example server only has a LAN interface, it is totally possible to have two interfaces, one each facing your LAN and WAN networks.
 While we cover `iptables` rules in this procedure, we **highly** recommend using the `firewalld` procedure instead (see the note below).

 ## Firewall Set Up - iptables